 This includes: who we are, what we do, why we do it, who our customers are, what problems they face, and what our value proposition is.

 Craft a brand strategy

 If you don’t know whom you’re trying to sell to, you can’t possibly write compelling content or establish authority on any topic.
-Your business doesn’t need a brand strategy – you need to create a sustainable brand strategy first.
+Your business doesn’t need a brand strategy; you must create a sustainable brand strategy first.

 Brands, like products, are usually developed over time.
 Brands are usually built on a foundation of values and beliefs.
 A brand’s purpose is to reflect those values in the minds of the consumers who see it.
 This creates a sense of meaning and association.

-In other words, brands are more than just logos and marketing slogans; they have to serve as a reminder of the brand’s core values.
+In other words, brands are more than just logos and marketing slogans; they must remind us of the brand’s core values.
 When your brand strategy is complete, you should be able to identify the brand’s values, its strengths and weaknesses, and how they will connect with customers.